What do clinicians need to know about vitamin D and the consequences of vitamin D deficiency?

-Converting to 25-hydroxyvitamin D(25 OH D) and then in the kidney which produces the active form 1,25 dihydroxy vitamin D (calcitriol).
-Vitamin D is also found in certain foods and pill supplements.
+Vitamin D is a fat-soluble vitamin, which helps regulate calcium metabolism and promotes absorption of calcium/phosphorus in the gut to support bone integrity.
+Vitamin D is synthesized by the skin from sunlight and needs to undergo conversion from its inert state by process of hydroxylation initially in the liver converting to 25-hydroxyvitamin D (25 OH D) and then in the kidney, which produces the active form 1,25 dihydroxy vitamin D (calcitriol).
+Besides dermal synthesis, Vitamin D requirements are also met through dietary intake or oral supplementation.
 A wide array of clinical and basic science literature has established the importance of adequate levels of vitamin D in the prevention of rickets in children, and osteoporosis, osteopenia, hip fracture and osteomalacia in older adults.

-In addition to this well-established connection between vitamin D and calcium metabolism, Vitamin D deficiency has been linked to Type-I diabetes, Alzheimer’s disease and other dementias, depression, schizophrenia, and some infectious diseases as commonplace as bacterial vaginosis.
-In many instances, the link has been established by association, however there is an active body of research conducting randomized clinical trials and establishing causative links.
+In addition to this well-established connection between vitamin D and calcium metabolism, Vitamin D deficiency has been linked to type 1 diabetes, Alzheimer’s disease and other dementias, depression, schizophrenia, and some infectious diseases as commonplace as bacterial vaginosis.
+In many instances, the link has been established by association; however, there is an active body of research conducting randomized clinical trials and establishing causative links.

-What are the implications for monitoring Vitamin D?
+What are the implications for monitoring Vitamin D in MS?

 In the United States there is an increased incidence of bone fractures especially in the elderly populations.
 Hip fracture is second to stroke as a major cause of disability and nursing home placements.
 MS patients are at higher risk for osteopenia/osteoporosis especially if they have gait dysfunction, are wheelchair or bed bound, have had courses of IV steroids or if they are on low dose oral steroids.
 MS patients tend 13-NEU-545 to stay out of the sunlight because of heat sensitivity further increasing the risk for Vitamin D deficiency.
 There have been studies that suggest Vitamin D deficiency may play a role in immune system function and the development of auto immune disorders such as Multiple Sclerosis.
 There has also been increasing evidence that deficiency may also increase risk for developing cardiovascular disease and certain types of cancers- such as uterine, breast, prostate, colon.